- Components of Supervised Ministry Internships

-YDS offers financial aid to its student interns in the form of a $4000 stipend which is paid in monthly installments.
+YDS offers financial aid to its MDiv student interns in the form of a $4000 stipend which is paid in monthly installments.
+MAR student interns may receive stipends, as funds are available.
 Students who do CPE also qualify for $4000 of aid in the form of work-study funds.
-Thus, students can receive a stipend for the first supervised ministry internship and CPE ($8000 total) when these credits are used as electives for the MAR or MDiv degree.
+Thus, students can receive a stipend for the first supervised ministry internship and CPE ($8000 total) when these credits are used as electives necessary for the MAR or MDiv degree.

 Students wishing to complete summer internships should note that they will need to pay for tuition for internship since it is a summer course.
 The rates are typically around $2500 for a summer 6-credit class.
 Your academic scholarship will also apply, however; check with the Office of Financial Aid for details.